dbdness/simple_db/README.md

    ```bash
    $ ./simple_db --set 1 Test
    ```
+   It's also possible to update a given value after it's stored.
+Simply run the `—-set`  command again on a stored key, but with a new value.

 5. Retrieve the value of the key you've just placed in the database, by using the `—-get` command: